Email Us Today! contact@umonics.sg

 5. Encourage creativity and imagination

 Preschoolers have active imaginations and are naturally creative.
 Encourage them to use their creativity and imagination when constructing letters by incorporating art and craft activities.
-For example, they can use playdough or clay to make the letter shapes, or paint the letters using different colours and textures.
+For example, they can use playdough or clay to make the letter shapes, or paint the letters using different colors and textures.

 6. Make learning fun and engaging